MykolaDiedukh/bShape_REST/README.md

-# bShape_REST
-REST for bShape Aplication
+## Hello There, Im Krystian Kluczkiewicz here below You will find some informations Bshape_Rest Aplication! 👋
+#### Project made with colaboration with Mykola Diedukh https://github.com/MykolaDiedukh

+## About Aplication:
+#### - We have created a rest server to communicate with the Angular Project.
+#### - We used Swagger for communication between two projects.
+#### - We implemented a Spring Security token to maintain basic Security for Our Users.
+#### - The server communicates with the View Project created in Angular and with the database.

-## How to use
+## How to use?
-Run AppInitializer for starting spring boot rest server
+### Run AppInitializer to start spring boot rest server.

 ### Commands for bodyType:
  1. http://localhost:8090/bodyType/ -return all bodyType, request GET